 Are you looking to buy your first home?

-If you are looking to purchase your first home, there are lots of things that might be holding you back from pulling the trigger on the place of your dreams.
-Mortgage loans shouldn’t be the ultimate factor in whether or not you make the decision.
-With an FHA loan through Commonfund Mortgage your down payment can be as low as 3.5% of the purchase price according to HUD regulations.
-This makes starting the next step in your life something you can forward to instead of dreading!
+If you are looking to purchase your first home, there might be a lot of things holding you back from pulling the trigger on the place of your dreams.
+Mortgage loans shouldn’t be the ultimate factor in whether or not you purchase.
+With an FHA loan through Commonfund Mortgage your down payment can be as low as 3.5% of the purchase price.
+This makes starting the next step in your life something you can look forward to instead of something you dread!

 What is an FHA Loan?

 An FHA Loan is a home mortgage that is insured by the Federal Government through the Federal Housing Administration or FHA.
 This agency is a division of the Department of Housing and Urban Development (HUD).

 HUD requires that all FHA borrowers pay for mortgage insurance.
 This insurance protects the lender in the event of a mortgage default by the borrower.
 There are two types of mortgage insurance when using an FHA mortgage, upfront Mortgage Insurance and monthly Mortgage Insurance.
 Mortgage Insurance is paid every month as part of the total mortgage payment.
 You do not have to pay for the upfront Mortgage Insurance out of your pocket at closing, as it is financed into your loan amount.